 ABA is considered the most evidence-based, but a combination of therapies works best.

-2. Can autism be cured?
+2. Can ASD be cured?

 No. Autism is lifelong, but therapies help improve functioning and independence.

-3. At what age should therapy start?
+3. At what age should therapy start for ASD?

 As early as possible—ideally before age 3–5.